tohojo/flent/doc/options.rst

 .. option:: --gui

    Run the flent GUI.
 All other options are used as defaults in the GUI, but can be changed once it is running.
-See section below for a description of the GUI.
+The GUI can also be started by running the :command:`flent-gui` binary.
+For more information on the GUI, see :doc:`gui`.

 .. option:: --new-gui-instance